vectorgrp/XCPlite/examples/freertos_demo/README.md

 ## Notes

-- Calibration is lockfree based on atomics.
+- Calibration is lock-free and based on atomics.
 - The data acquisition queue is protected by a mutex.
-- XCP creates 2 tasks/threads for RX and TX via .
+- XCP creates two tasks/threads for RX and TX.